MariuszFerdyn/azure-multiidp-app-proxy/README.md

 ## Test the connection - browsing your WebApp site
 e.g.: https://hybrid-proxy-appservice.azurewebsites.net/

-If something not working use DEFAULT_OVERRIDE_IP as IP like DEFAULT_OVERRIDE_IP=127.0.0.14.
+If something is not working, use DEFAULT_OVERRIDE_IP as IP like DEFAULT_OVERRIDE_IP=127.0.0.14.
+# Enjoy App Service Features
+- SSL Offloading is fully operational.
+- Autoscaling for peak performance is live.
+- Flexible Identity Provider Support: Simply authenticate against Entra ID and many other identity providers.
+- Even publish the site on the internet from your laptop.